Unveiling the Barn Swallow Habits Nesting, Feeding, Migration

 Later, the adults will pass food to them in flight, showing them how to catch flying insects.

-Barn Swallows eat and feed their young flying insects caught on the wing.
-These can include wasp, moths, beetles, and gnats.
+Barn Swallows eat flying insects caught on the wing and feed them to their young.
+These insects can include wasps, moths, beetles, and gnats.

-During the breeding season, these birds will feed in pairs and fly at a low altitude, generally over fields and water.
+During the breeding season, these birds feed in pairs, flying at a low altitude, typically over fields and water.

-You are most likely to see Barn Swallows following you as you mow large field areas.
-Swooping close to the ground and catching insects, the lawnmower or tractor causes to fly up.
+You are most likely to see Barn Swallows following as you mow large field areas.
+They swoop close to the ground, catching insects disturbed by the lawnmower or tractor.

-During the non-breeding season, they will feed in small, loosely formed flocks.
+During the non-breeding season, they feed in small, loosely formed flocks.

-Birdwatchers can offer egg shells or oyster shells that the Swallows need for calcium and grit, which aid in digestion.
+Birdwatchers can provide eggshells or oyster shells to Barn Swallows, which they need for calcium and grit, aiding digestion.

 The habitat of Barn Swallows is mostly open country and marshes, especially near barns, outbuildings, bridges, and culverts.